saintstack/foundationdb/documentation/sphinx/source/restore-validation-testing.rst

 The audit ensures:

-✅ The restore process correctly copied data from backup to the restored location
+✅ The restore process worked without corruption during the restore operation

-✅ No data corruption occurred during the restore operation
+✅ Current source data matches the restored data at the time of audit

-✅ All keys in the specified range were restored correctly
+✅ No data corruption occurred between source and restored locations

 What the Audit Does NOT Validate
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^